 pd init connect

-This interactive command walks you through:
+This command walks you through:

 • Setting up a Pipedream OAuth client to authenticate requests to the Connect API